If my trip around the world taught me one thing, it's how much I prefer to celebrate Christmas surrounded by family in

 Walking out to the balcony, I was surprised to see people lighting off fireworks in the street below while cars were driving by.

-In fact, I watched as some cars literally swerved to avoid the projectiles which were traveling horizontally as often as they were vertically.
+I watched as some cars swerved to avoid the projectiles, which were traveling horizontally as often as they were vertical.

 “What a crazy scene,” I thought.
-Certainly something you wouldn't see in any major American city, unless you were looking to be arrested.
+Indeed, something you wouldn't see in any major American city unless you were looking to be arrested.

 Private Home in Medellín, Colombia